 and conjunctions that are generally accepted.

 side of the door, signs shall be placed on the nearest adjacent

-wall, mounting height shall be 60 inches above the floor
+wall, mounting height shall be 60 inches above the floor to the

 - the swing of a door.

 - The tips below will help keep your signage

 system in compliance with the Americans with Disabilities Act.